Thank you for visiting the Local Decision Making website. LDM is currently

 The NSW Government will establish strong cross-government working arrangements so that negotiations can occur between government agencies

-to government decision makers, including agency Senior Regional Coordinators and if necessary issues can be escalated directly
+government decision makers, including agency Senior Regional Coordinators and if necessary issues can be escalated directly to Secretaries

 The LDM model was designed knowing that a ‘one size fits all’ approach does not align with success in Aboriginal communities and in